lubianat/fapesp-_report_1/manuscript.md

 Improving the data format toward W3C's gold standards is a valuable step in making biological knowledge FAIR (Findable, Accessible, Interoperable, and Reusable).
 Thus, we aimed to provide a case study of making the core information of PandlaoDB available in a 5-star Linked Open Data Format while improving the modeling of the necessary concepts on Wikidata.

-As of August 2020, Wikidata had 264 items being categorized as a "cell type" (Wikidata ID Q189118), considerably less than in specialized cell catalogs, which count over two thousand cell types [@wikidata:Q28660708; @wikidata:Q36067763].
+As of August 2020, Wikidata had 264 items being categorized as a "cell type", considerably less than in specialized cell catalogs, which count over two thousand cell types [@wikidata:Q28660708; @wikidata:Q36067763].
 Strikingly, there were also 23 items categorized as "instances of cell (Q7868)" .
 This classification is imprecise, as an instance of cell would be an individual named cell from a single named individual.

 Wikidata editors often mix first-order classes such as "cells" and "organs" with second-order classes like "cell types" and "organ types" (Supplementary Information).
 First-order classes point to real-world individuals, like the "Dolly sheep zygote" (a real-world "cell") and the "brain of Albert Einstein" (a real-world "organ").
 Second-order classes point to classes, like "zygote" (a conceptual "cell type") and "brain" (a conceptual "organ type").